regolo-ai/regolofactor/README.md

 ## ⚙️ API Endpoint

-The app expects an API endpoint at:
+The app initialize an API endpoint at:

 ```
 /api/refactor
 ```

-It should accept a `POST` request with a JSON payload:
+It accept a `POST` request with a JSON payload:

 ```json
 {